mph-/lcapy/doc/expressions.rst

 - `evalf(n)` returns floating point number to `n` decimal places (as Lcapy expression) if expression can be evaluated (see also `val`, `fval`, and `cval` attributes)

-- `evaluate` returns floating point number (as SymPy float or complex type) if expression can be evaluated.
+- `evaluate(arg)` returns floating point number (Python float or complex type) if expression can be evaluated.
 If passed an NumPy array, an array of NumPy float or complex types is returned.

 - `initial_value()` returns result at :math:`t = 0`.